Hi, I’m Michelle.

 As a painter, maker, and storyteller, I work with you to craft a custom painting of a space that is dear to you – helping keep an important part of your unique history with you, always.

 I fell in love with darkroom photography as a teenager.
 Before school, at lunch and often until the custodian came to clean at night, I could be found in the darkroom, fully immersed in my craft.
 People said they could always tell if I’d been in the darkroom that day – I was visibly happier.
 I loved the quiet space, the process of printmaking, working with my hands, and watching a carefully composed image appear before my eyes.

 During university, I found that darkroom photography was becoming inaccessible and increasingly unrealistic – supplanted by digital.

 What to do instead?
 I spent years trying to fill the hole as a web designer and developer for a magazine, at an agency, and finally as a freelancer.
 But something about the pace of technology and so much time spent staring at a screen felt uninspiring.

 So, I spent all of my spare time devouring books and movies, cooking, and gardening, to find balance.
-I moved to Montreal where I now live in a sunny, book-filled home.
+I moved to Montreal where I lived for five years in a sunny, book-filled home.
 I created a home studio and started drawing regularly.
 I discovered, to my great amazement, that there were people who spent their lives listening to and telling stories.
 I was drawn to the idea of doing this through illustration.
 I started painting, and was able to create the immersive moods and worlds that are so captivating to me.
 I began to get that joyous darkroom feeling back.